KarelZe/MC-VAR-Sim/README.md

 This Visual Studio project is my coursework for ```CMP 202``` at Abertay University, Scotland.

 ## underlying concept
+Using a Value at Risk approach we try to make a statement similar to this:
+I am X percent certain there will not be a loss of more than V dollars in the next N days.
+(Hull, 2012) So X is the confidence level, where V is the loss and n is the holding period.
 ```
 dS = μ S dt + σ S ds